Kittie: Formation and early years (1996–2004)

-Their debut album and supporting tour earned Kittie coverage in Metal Edge, whose readers voted Morgan Lander for "Female Performer of the Year" and Spit in Your Eye for "Home Video of the Year" in the magazine's 2000 Readers' Choice Awards.
-The band was also voted "New Band of the Year", "Who's Going to be the Next Big Thing", and "Most Underrated Band", earning them a total of five Metal Edge Readers' Choice Awards that year.
-On July 11, 2000, Kittie made a home-video called Spit in Your Eye which featured interviews of the band and the band playing shows with the band Slipknot.
-The success of Spit led Billboard to call Kittie "the most successful female band in modern metal" in December 2001.
+Their debut album and supporting tour earned Kittie coverage in Metal Edge, whose readers voted Morgan Lander "Female Performer of the Year" and Spit in Your Eye "Home Video of the Year" in the magazine's 2000 Readers' Choice Awards.
+The band was voted "New Band of the Year", "Who's Going to be the Next Big Thing", and "Most Underrated Band", earning them five Metal Edge Readers' Choice Awards that year.
+On July 11, 2000, Kittie made the home video Spit in Your Eye, which featured interviews of the band and the band playing shows with Slipknot.
+Spit's success led Billboard to call Kittie "the most successful female band in modern metal" in December 2001.

-Kittie began jamming on new material in February 2001, and finished writing their second album, Oracle, by June.
-Sounding more aggressive than Spit, the album features elements of death metal and thrash metal.
-Morgan Lander noted how the band members were only 14 years old when writing their debut album and said "We haven't written in 4 or 5 years."
-She acknowledged a change in influence from their early days, stating, "Then we listened to bands like Nirvana, Silverchair, and Alice in Chains.
+Kittie began rehearsing new material in February 2001, and finished writing their second album, Oracle, by June.
+More aggressive than Spit, the album features elements of death metal and thrash metal.
+Morgan Lander noted the band members were only 14 years old when writing their debut album, and said, "We haven't written in 4 or 5 years."
+She acknowledged a change from their early days, stating, "Then we listened to bands like Nirvana, Silverchair, and Alice in Chains.
 Now we listen to stuff like Cannibal Corpse and Nile."
-However, the band would continue to write in the same fashion by first composing the music and then using that "as the backdrop behind the vocals."
+The band continued to write in the same fashion, first composing the music and then using that "as the backdrop behind the vocals."
 Weeks before the album was due to be recorded, Bowman left Kittie due to creative differences with Morgan and her own struggles dealing with the band's pressures for success.
-They have since reconciled their differences.
-As a result of her departure, Morgan recorded all of the album's guitar tracks herself.
+They have since reconciled.
+As a result of her departure, Morgan recorded the album's guitar tracks herself.
 In August 2001, Artemis Records announced that Kittie would continue as a three-piece (Bowman was not named in the statement) and that the band's guitar tech, Jeff Phillips, would fill in as a touring guitarist.
-Released in November 2001, the album went on to ship almost 220,000 copies in the United States by 2004.
+Released in November 2001, the album shipped almost 220,000 copies in the United States by 2004.

-On March 18, 2002, Talena Atfield left the band and was replaced on bass by Jennifer Arroyo two days later.
-In April 2003, Kittie and Garth Richardson sued Artemis over unpaid royalties of $900,000 and eleven breaches of contract by the label; the dispute was settled out of court in March 2004.
+On March 18, 2002, bassist Talena Atfield left the band and Jennifer Arroyo replaced her two days later.
+In April 2003, Kittie and Garth Richardson sued Artemis over unpaid royalties of $900,000 and eleven breaches of contract.
+The dispute was settled out of court in March 2004.
 In 2004, the group added guitarist Lisa Marx, and Jeff Phillips went to work full-time on his side project, Thine Eyes Bleed.
-On July 27, 2004, Kittie released their third studio album Until the End.
+On July 27, 2004, Kittie released their third studio album, Until the End.